 Makers of English stoneware since 1956, Grayshott Pottery near Hindhead is also home to The Kiln Café.
-All the food is served on the Soho range of tableware made at the pottery and there are fresh flowers on each table as well as a range of fired pottery and gifts on display.
+All the food is served on the range of tableware made at the pottery and there are fresh flowers on each table as well as a range of fired pottery and gifts on display.
 In addition to the scones, favourite cakes at the café are the classics: carrot, and coffee and walnut.
-Some of the cakes are also sourced from local Godalming family business, Crosbies.
 Enjoy with a hot cup of tea before taking a tour around the pottery.

 School Road, Grayshott, Hindhead GU26 6LR

 At The Mandolay, you can expect relaxed elegant surroundings, attentive service and an indulgent afternoon tea.
-For just £24, diners can enjoy The Mandolay Classic Afternoon Tea with bottomless Prosecco, finger sandwiches on Artisan breads and plenty of indulgence cakes and pastries.
+For just £18.95, diners can enjoy the Traditional Afternoon Tea with loose leaf tea, sandwiches, scones and pastries.
 The home-made mixed berry jam on warm scones with Cornish clotted cream is a particular highlight.

 36-40 London Road, Guildford GU1 2AE

 The Speckledy Hen has a welcoming, community feel and the owners have taken great care in producing an enticing menu for snacks, lunches and afternoon tea.
 In the spring and summer, Shamley Green is one of those quintessential English villages worth exploring before or after a visit to The Speckledy Hen.
 Afternoon tea is served from 2pm and it arrives on vintage china.
 It is priced at £20 per person, or £28 with a bottle of Prosecco.
 Reservations must be made in advance as everything is made freshly to order – ensuring a truly extravagant experience.